 TOPPINGS (for one large pizza)

 Pepperoni - enough to generously dot the top.
-The picture of the pizza pre-cooking will give you an idea.

 Black Olives. (optional) A couple handfuls.

 1 tablespoon dried Italian herbs (I used parsley, dried basil and oregano and just a dash of garlic powder) mixed with 1/3 cup Parmesan or Parmesan/Romano cheese and then sprinkled over the pizza just before cooking. (yes in this case I used the dried stuff because it's what I had, but fresh is always better).